- Language: en

-You can get a local copy of the HTML documentation following a few easy steps:
+You can get a local copy of the HTML documentation following a few steps:

 Django’s documentation uses a system called Sphinx to convert from plain text to HTML.
-You’ll need to install Sphinx by either downloading and installing the package from the Sphinx Web site, or with pip:
+You’ll need to install Sphinx by either downloading and installing the package from the Sphinx website, or with

 $ cd path/to/django/docs $ make html